 Original article published on PharmaManufacturing.com

 Pharmaceutical manufacturers can apply cleanroom standards to compressed air systems to ensure the quality and safety of their end-products.
 Often overlooked due to lack of specific regulations, compressed air systems are critical to many processes in a cleanroom environment.
-Cleanroom standards can be applied to compressed air systems and included in monitoring plans for year-round quality assurance.
+Cleanroom specifications can be applied to compressed air systems and included in monitoring plans for year-round quality assurance.

 The International Society for Pharmaceutical Engineers (ISPE) Good Practice Guide, recommends, “in cases where the gas is entering a classified area, it is required to at least meet the room classification limits established for the cleanroom environment” (2016).
 Additionally, the most recent US FDA Guidance for Industry Sterile Drug Products Produced by Aseptic Processing – Current Good Manufacturing Practice recommends that “compressed gas should be of appropriate purity… and it’s microbiological and particle quality after filtration should be equal to or better than that of the air in the environment into which the gas is introduced.”